Can You Get Life Insurance With Heart Failure or CHF?

 Should I work directly with a company or an independent broker?

 Working with an independent broker is strongly recommended.
 Brokers know which carriers specialize in high-risk heart conditions and how to present your application for approval.
-Direct applications often result in automatic declines or higher premiums.
+Direct applications often result in declines or higher premiums.

 Can I still get affordable coverage with heart problems?